-Summary: With a big mix of surface, including footpaths, multi-use trails, rocky and rolling jeep trails, dirt roads, and pavement, 100 miler runners run the 50 mile course twice and start at the same time as the 50 milers.
+Summary: The Badger Mountain Challenge is a big mix of surfaces, including footpaths, multi-use trails, rocky and rolling jeep trails, dirt roads, and pavement, 100 miler runners run the 50 mile course twice and start at the same time as the 50 milers.
 With about 15 miles total of pavement and ~13,000 feet of gain, and with several short, steep climbs of 800-1000+ feet of climbing, the challenge comes from the unique landscape, which has very few trees and therefore is quite exposed to the elements, mainly wind and rain.
 Temps tend to be chilly in the daytime and therefore even colder at night.
 The course has great crew access with fairly minimal miles between aid stations, and other distances offered include a 15k, 50k, and 50 miler.

 Lessons Learned from Race Reports

 - If it’s been raining, the jeep roads will have fairly slick mud